meyerhl/Unit_1.3_Assignment/README.md

 # Unit_1.3_Assignment

+Please open the ConvertToBinary file to see the programming code.

 The purpose of this assignment is to write a Java program that prompts the user for a decimal number and then displays to the screen the binary equivalent as a string.
 This must use division, modulo and concatenation.